MrLixm/streamlit-colour-plotting/README.md

 You can now start editing code in [streamlit_colourplotting/](streamlit_colourplotting).

+It is recommended to put in place a file watcher or a pre-commit hook that would run [black](https://black.readthedocs.io/en/stable/) on all the files.

 ## Cocoon

 Note that for color manipulation, this application use [cocoon](https://github.com/MrLixm/cocoon) which